hamvocke/hamvocke.github.io/_posts/2015-05-10-tweetrospective-agile-retrospective.md

 <a name="resources"></a>

 ## Resources
-You can do a Tweetrospective really simple without much preparation.
+A Tweetrospective can be done easily and without much preparation.
 Just make sure you have enough sticky notes, pens and a whiteboard for everyone.
 You can simply let everyone draw Retweet and Favourite icons on the whiteboard right next to the sticky note Tweets.